 Built for SaaS teams

-Customer Feedback Software for SaaS
+Customer Feedback Tool for SaaS

 Generic survey tools were not built for SaaS.
 They collect responses without linking them to user accounts, plan tiers, or lifecycle stage.